 Miss Michigan winner advocates for youth arts participation

-Miss Washtenaw County Heather Kendrick waves after being recognized as Miss Michigan 2017 during the finale of the Miss Michigan Scholarship Pageant at Frauenthal Center on Saturday, June 17, 2017 in Muskegon, Mich.
-Miss Washtenaw County Heather Kendrick waves after being recognized as Miss Michigan 2017 during the finale of the Miss Michigan Scholarship Pageant at Frauenthal Center on Saturday, June 17, 2017 in Muskegon, Mich.
+Contestants react as Miss Washtenaw County Heather Kendrick is named Miss Michigan 2017 during the top 12 finale of the Miss Michigan Scholarship Pageant at Frauenthal Center on Saturday, June 17, 2017 in Muskegon, Mich.
+Miss Washtenaw County Heather Kendrick reacts after being named Miss Michigan 2017 during the finale of the Miss Michigan Scholarship Pageant at Frauenthal Center on Saturday, June 17, 2017 in Muskegon, Mich.

 Add your comments below